ryankarlos/databricks_spark_certification/aws_emr/README.md

 the respective S3 bucket has transfer acceleartion enabled (refer to `S3 uploads for large datasets` section).
 To disable this, modify to `--s3Endpoint=s3.amazonaws.com` in json.
 Run the bash script below and pass in first arg as true or false (if you want script to also start notebook execution after cluster created).
-Second arg is the name of the  EC2 key-pair (set this up on AWS console if not previously) and store private key on local machine.
-Third arg is desired timeout threhsold  in secs after which the cluster auto-terminates if idle
+Second arg is desired timeout threhsold  in secs after which the cluster auto-terminates if idle.

 * with no notebook execution (this is also the default setting and equivalent to just running `sh aws_emr/create_cluster.sh`)

 ```
-$ sh aws_emr/create_cluster.sh false ec2-default 3600
+$ sh aws_emr/create_cluster.sh false 3600

 {
     "ClusterId": "j-8KHU17PIRVI0",